Antwerp2004/Digital-Image-Processing-and-Computer-Vision-Assignment-CO3057-HCMUT/README.md

 ### 4.1.
 Setup in Google Colab

-1.  **Upload to Google Drive:** Upload the entire `CODE` folder and the `Data` folder (from the previous step) to your Google Drive, maintaining the directory structure described above.
+1.  **Upload to Google Drive:** Upload the entire `Code` folder and the `Data` folder (from the previous step) to your Google Drive, maintaining the directory structure described above.
-2.  **Open the Notebook:** In Google Drive, navigate to `CODE/` and open the `Execution.ipynb` notebook in Google Colab.
+2.  **Open the Notebook:** In Google Drive, navigate to `Code/` and open the `Execution.ipynb` notebook in Google Colab.

 ### 4.2.
 Running the Experiments